Individual Plans (IPs) and Individual Education Plans (IEPs)

 As part of meeting your child's specific needs they may have an Individual Plan (IP) or Individual Education Plan (IEP).

 - What's an Individual Plan (IP) or Individual Education Plan (IEP)?

-- Does every child with special education needs have an IP or IEP?
+- Does every child with learning support needs have an IP or IEP?